-Chocolate cake can fix all your woes, cause it’s CHOCOLATE!
+Cake can fix all your woes, specially if it is CHOCOLATE!
 Who doesn’t love some good old chocolate right?

 Okay guys.
 Real talk.
 I am seriously saying if you make anything from this blog, ANYTHING.
 Make this Chocolate cake.
 Please.
 IT IS THE BEST.
 I am sorry if I sound self-obsessive but I just couldn’t stop eating this cake I just can’t! can’t!
 I swear.
 I’ll stop blabbering and get to the point.
 So I had this can of coconut cream in my fridge and I was thinking of making my Balsamic strawberry ice-cream but I was in two minds.
 Then I decided to make something chocolatey and I was thinking I’ll make my chocolate cake.
 Then I remembered that a lot of you guys have been writing to me and commenting on my posts for more egg-less and vegan recipes and guess what?
 This cake, you will never ever be able to make out that it has no butter or eggs.
 I cannot tell you how fast this cake disappeared and how many people were in denial when I revealed to them that it was dairy free and vegan.
 In a nutshell, I’d date this cake if it were human and this is now my favourite recipe from the blog.
 Period.